foundeo/cfdocs/guides/en/security-obfuscation.md

     Profile.cfm?vc5c71dd0fbb58b1de4df=911&vfe6f54c33f9064833ee8=Bob&va929c5b94ad8ed832a38=5

 These are contrived values, mind you, but now that these parameter names are obfuscated, you really don't know what the values are for.
-You could still monkey with the values and see what happens, and we'll explain how to rectify that problem next, but you won't instinctively understand what any one of those parameters do just by looking at the URL anymore.
+You could still monkey with the values and see what happens, and we'll explain how to rectify that problem in our [Encryption](/security-encryption) guide, but you won't instinctively understand what any one of those parameters do just by looking at the URL anymore.

 I can hear some of you already asking… 'Wait.
 Do you mean I have to come up with obscure parameter names and then try and remember where I used them?'
 The answer is no, you do not.
 Thankfully there is an easy way to obscure the parameter names you already use… we [hash()](/hash) them: